 Apps developed on both React and Vue have really small bundle sizes.
 The tiny size of these bundles ensures quick initial loading.

-When it comes to runtime performance check, you can analyse this by comparing the app’s startup time, allocation of memory and app operation duration.
+When it comes to runtime performance checks, you can analyse this by comparing the app’s startup time, allocation of memory and app operation duration.
 You will learn that both the chosen framework and library showcase excellent performance.

-The differences you will see here in the Vue vs React competition is that Vue has a slightly more advantageous memory allocation.
+The difference you will see here in the Vue vs React competition is that Vue has a slightly more advantageous memory allocation.
 On the other hand, React is beneficial in terms of providing a faster runtime.

 Other than the similarity of the tiny bundle size mentioned earlier, both React and Vue use Virtual DOM.
 However, there lies a significant difference in its usage in both.